fr0st-iwnl/WinConfigs/README.md

 <summary>⚙️ System Tweaks</summary>

 - **Performance Tweaks**
-  - Optimizes system performance by adjusting settings with **WinUtil**.
-  - Includes tweaks for system responsiveness and efficiency.
+  - Improves system performance by using **WinUtil** and **WinConfigs** Personal Tweaks, making your system faster and more responsive.
+Check the [Docs](https://winconfigs.netlify.app/docs) for details on what our tweaks do.

 </details>